harharkh/sb_desc/README.md

 input much more difficult.

 Finally, you could add the `-ffast-math` option to the `FLAGS` variable in the `makefile`.
-This could decrease runtime by a factor of two, but is really not recommended.
+This could decrease runtime further, but is really not recommended.
 You have no guarantee that the program will give correct results with this flag enabled.

 ### Modules